rakibhasan-0/yotei/Mallar/plan_agenda.md

 Useful definitions to further understand the tables located below.
 #### Priority
 1/high - needs to be done the same day as issued.
-2/medium - done within a couple of days.
+2/medium - done within two days.
-3/low - hopefully done within the sprint.
+3/low - done within 4 days.

 #### TicketNo
 If 0/empty; there exists no ticket for it,